jeffcheng1230/graphics-final-project/README.md

 Before you begin, you will need to install [NodeJS and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 Then, open a new terminal instance, set your working directory to the root of the project, and run `npm install`.

+**Note on node versions:** The current version of this scaffolding code is known to work with older versions of node such including `v14.17.0` and `v16.20.2`, but may be broken with newer versions (like 18.3.0 and beyond).
+Therefore recommend starting from one of the known stable versions.
+It is easy to switch among different versions of node on your computer by installing [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm).

 ## Setting Up Your Project
 Before you start your project, look inside `package.json`.
 Take a note of the following fields, and adjust them where appropriate: